-Nicole was appointed Managing Director of OneDigital in November 2021, and leads the strategy and implementation of the Group-wide data and digital ecosystem.
+Nicole was appointed Managing Director of OneDigital in November 2021, and leads the strategy and implementation of the Group-wide data and digital occustam.
+This includes the OnePases membership implementation of the Group-wide data and digital ecosystem.
 This includes the OnePass membership program and OneData, and from 1 July 2022, the Catch business.
+Prior to joining Wesfarmers, Nicole held a number of

-Prior to joining Wesfarmers, Nicole held a number of leadership roles.
+Into to joi milly westarties, nicole heid a futuritied of leadership roles.
 Nicole was the Executive General Manager, Community & Consumer, at Australia Post where she led the Australia Post retail network of 4,400 post offices, all digital channels and the customer contact centre.
 Previous roles include Chief Digital Officer and Managing Director, Digital Networks at News Corp Australia, overseeing digital strategy, audience and subscription growth, and Chief Executive of NewsLifeMedia, leading the lifestyle publishing division.